 Penketh South Primary School encourages all pupils to develop a love for the English language through the spoken and written word.

-We use and adapt the Focus Scheme of Work in the main to support the teaching of writing from Year 1 through to Year 6.
+We use and adapt the Pathways to Write scheme of work to support the teaching of writing from Year 1 through to Year 6.
 Through this, children engage with a wide range of quality model texts and therefore build a knowledge of different genres of writing that they can apply in a variety of circumstances.
 We want children to acquire an interest and excitement in words and their meanings, enriching their expressive language use and enhancing their vocabulary.
 Our goal is to inspire children’s imagination and ignite their curiosity, opening the door to a lifelong enjoyment of literature and language.

 We teach English as whole class lessons, so that all children have access to the age-related skills and knowledge contained in the National Curriculum.
 Within lessons, teachers and teaching assistants target support for children who need it to enable them to achieve at an age-related level wherever possible.
 This may involve a greater level of scaffolding and access to additional support materials such as word banks or a greater level of modelling.
 High attaining children are given opportunities to extend their writing in a variety of ways, including through showing greater control in their writing, a deeper understanding of the impact that their writing has on the reader and by using a higher level of vocabulary and grammar features.